-Held-to-Maturity Financial Assets
+Financial Assets Held to Maturity

-Held to maturity investments are non-derivative financial assets with fixed or determinable payments and fixed maturity that the Bank has the positive intention and the ability to hold them to maturity, and which are not designated as at fair value through profit or loss or as available-for-sale.
-In the instance the Company decides to sell the significant portion of held-to-maturity financial assets, whole category will be reclassified as available for sale.
+Financial assets held to maturity derivative financial assets with fixed or determinable payments and fixed maturity that the Bank has the positive intention and the ability to hold to maturity, and which are not designated as at fair value through profit or loss or as available for sale.
+In the event the Company decides to sell the significant portion of held-to-maturity financial assets, the entire category will be reclassified as available for sale.
 Held-to-maturity investments are classified as non-current assets unless they mature within less than 12 months from the balance sheet date, in which case they are classified as current assets.